 Along the wine route in southern South Tyrol the Gewürztraminer with its special reddish grapes was widely spread already in the 11th century.
 Meantime it fell into oblivion, but today it amounts to about 8% of the regional viniculture.
 In South Tyrol and in Italy it ranks among the most popular white wines and time and again it reaps national and international awards.

-By now this kind of white wine is grown in many countries from Australia to USA – and in this way also the eponymous village became world-famous.
+By now this kind of white wine is grown in many countries from Australia to the USA – and in this way also the eponymous village became world-famous.
 Indeed the cultivation of the Gewürztraminer grapes is deemed to be quite difficult, because the vines are fairly demanding and they prefer warm, loamy but not too dry earth, a kindly hillside situation and mild climate.

 Golden & aromatic